Laggies: Title

 The writer and director have explained that choosing the title "Laggies" was a complex decision.
 Shelton said she had never heard the term before making the film, but that screenwriter Andrea Seigel insisted it was a common term for adult slackers.
 As the film was made, Shelton realized that no one but Seigel had heard of laggies before, but the title stuck.
-The film was released in the UK as Say When.
+The film was released in the United Kingdom as Say When and in France as Girls Only.

 Production

 Before Knightley joined the film, Anne Hathaway was attached to lead with Moretz, but left the project due to scheduling conflicts with Interstellar.
 It was announced in December 2013 that Laggies would be in the 2014 Sundance Film Festival lineup.
-Principal photography began the first week of June 2013 in Seattle.
+Principal photography began the first week of June 2013 in and around Seattle.
 Filming took place at 23 locations over a 26-day shoot, and wrapped in early July.

 Reception

-Laggies received mostly positive reviews.
-At Rotten Tomatoes, the film has a rating of 65% based on 117 reviews, with an average rating of 6/10.
-The website's critical consensus states: "Laggies may not do as much with its ideas as it could, but it's buoyed by a winsome performance from Keira Knightley, as well as Lynn Shelton's empathetic direction."
-On Metacritic, the film has a rating of 63 out of 100 based on reviews from 32 critics, indicating "generally favorable reviews."
+On Rotten Tomatoes, the film holds an approval rating of 64% based on 115 reviews, with an average rating of 6/10.
+The website's critics consensus reads, "Laggies may not do as much with its ideas as it could, but it's buoyed by a winsome performance from Keira Knightley, as well as Lynn Shelton's empathetic direction."
+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 32 critics, indicating "generally favorable" reviews.